nicolasfguillaume/Strategic-Business-Analytics-with-R/module4.md

 ```
 This allows to focus HR efforts for employee retention.

-### Question 1
+### Questions

-What is the ID of the employee that is the less likely to leave according to the estimated model?
+1/ What is the ID of the employee that is the less likely to leave according to the estimated model?

 ```r